Resilient Stories

 In addition to meditation, professional help, and a strong support system, numerous self-help strategies can be utilized to manage depression.
 Incorporating these strategies into your daily life can help you regain control and boost your mental health.

-• Establishing a daily routine can provide stability and contribute to your physical well-being.
+• Establishing a daily routine can provide stability and contribute to your physical health and mental well-being.
 This could mean waking up and eating breakfast at the same time each day, or setting achievable goals to structure your day.

 • Regular physical activity, such as walking, stretching, or practicing yoga, can help alleviate depressive symptoms and improve your mood.
 It’s important to start slowly and gradually build up the intensity of your workouts.